 In her address to the participants, H.E.
 Ambassador Angelina Eichhorst, the head of the European Union Delegation to Lebanon, called on all stakeholders to develop an electoral system that “Gives Lebanese women the place they deserve in political participation and representation”.
 She also highlighted that “Women’s political representation is a matter of justice and democracy, and democracy is not only about the right to vote, it is also about the right to be elected, in and out”.

 Representing Minister Marwan Charbel, General Elias El Khoury, the general director of the political affairs at the ministry wished “if the elections took place on time so that women are already members in the parliament”.
 Then he delivered the minister’s speech who admired the increase in the number of women candidates this year saying that “This is an indicator on the increase of the awareness among women to be independent from men who dominate their decisions and the society.
 It is also a sign that women want to offer what is best for the country and society”.

 Through two interactive sessions, the workshop sought to shed light on a series of temporary special measures that have been proven to work to increase the number of women elected to office.
-This includes options for quotas under different kinds of electoral systems, as well as other tools, such as reduced candidacy fees, higher spending ceilings, and other means of providing incentives and support for women to run as candidates.
+This includes options for quotas under different kinds of heater repair and service, as well as other tools, such as reduced candidacy fees, higher spending ceilings, and other means of providing incentives and support for women to run as candidates.

 03 JULY 2013